By Nanice Ellis

 About the author:

 Helping people to make quantum jumps in their lives, Nanice’s very unique coaching style is often referred to as the “Nanice Effect”.
 By using powerful and proven manifestation techniques, Nanice coaches people to tap into the power of the Universe and live their dreams, bridging the gap from the imagination to the realization of that dream.
 She works with leaders, coaches, healers and anyone who wants to live life to the fullest.
-The coaching programs offered include: Live Your Dream Coaching Program… Manifestation Breakthrough Program… Re-program Yourself for Success… and Healing Emotional Wounds.
+You can learn more about the coaching programs offered at: Coaching Programs with Nanice.